skr31/SONiC/doc/nvidia_component_listing_hld.md

 ## Internal NVIDIA Components
 The .mk files under `sonic-buildimage/platform/mellanox/` export the versions of each of the Nvidia components: SDK, FW, SAI, HW-MGMT, MFT.
+There is also an exported variable for the kernel version, outside of `sonic-buildimage/platform/mellanox/`.
 We will add a makefile with a target that creates a file and writes all the versions to it.
 The `slave.mk` file will not be affected by this.